Right here on the ocean floor

 - Kingdom of Loathing: The Sea is one of the post-story environments that can be explored and its recent expansions have made it one of the best.
 A brutal challenge with penalties regarding obtaining wealth and items along with maintaining oxygen, you end up exploring the various areas while helping out the Sea Monkees.
 Then they updated it where you finally visit the mysterious city of the Mer-Kin and things quickly go Lovecraftian from there, resulting in fighting two Eldritch Abominations depending on which path and each dropping a piece of gear depending on your class.
 This means to get the full set, you'd need to fight each of the two six times, as each class before combining the pieces of gear with their counterpart to form a new uniform which unlocks one last boss to get the last piece of equipment to one of the strongest set.
 One of the best post-story areas to explore and without requiring special items or equipment that involve cash donations.

 - Spyro 2 has a level half-set in an underwater cavern, half in a huge ocean city, and entirely underwater.
+While Spyro can stay underwater indefinitely, swimming instead of running or gliding can be disorienting.

 - The SeaQuest DSV GAME of all things.
 Now, if only the entire 2D portion wasn't That One Level after That One Level filled with mindbending button/mending puzzles.
 But until you're forced to do these mini-missions the game is quite fun.
 If only mode 7 had been implemented at the time...
 Then rather than deal with these you could have different 'scales' so when you use a different vehicle the scale zooms in.
 But anyway, the top-down 'overworld' is pretty good, and the first few non-Nintendo Hard 2D levels.